 Accompanying the report is the Local Flood Risk Management Strategy Strategic Environmental Assessment report, which can also be accessed on this page below:

 The Strategic Environmental Assessment is required to identify potentially significant environmental effects created as a result of carrying out the action plan contained within the strategy.

-Please contact the Projects, Water and Flood Risk Management Team directly using the contacts page with any questions about the Local Flood Risk Managment Strategy or the Strategic Environmental Assessment report.
+Please contact the Projects, Water and Flood Risk Management Team with any questions about the Local Flood Risk Managment Strategy or the Strategic Environmental Assessment report.